 3. AI based search is here.

-Until fairly recently, searching for the right document was very difficult.
-Available content repositories wasn’t the issue.
-Content has gotten easy to manually access and save such as in Sharepoint, OneDrive, Box, Dropbox or Google Drive – most any content repository.
-The missing element was applying natural language processing (NLP).
+Until fairly recently, searching for the right document was haphazard, keyword search dominated which didn’t really understand context of found terms and answers so the results varied in accuracy.
+This meant if you searched for a particular document or learning course you were likely to find it, but not specific answers.
+Now that content has gotten easy to securely access and save such as in Sharepoint, OneDrive, Box, Dropbox or Google Drive – accessibility was not a problem.
+The missing element was applying natural language understanding (NLU).
 (See our blog, Feathercap now has AI driven search and curation on how we do this).
-It’s the idea of being able to understand the semantic meaning of any question and matched to similarly understood meaning of a text segment within any accessible content.
+It’s the idea of being able to understand the context of a given paragraph, page or even document to understand its meaning of any question and matched to similarly understood meaning of a text segment within any accessible content.
 Then the correct page or citation as well as video segment with the answer can be pulled up.
 Further enhancements come from tracking all content viewed and by whom.
 This drives determine relevance and freshness based on an employees behavior with the content and the search posited correlated to seniority and role in the organization.
 This can now be the basis for assertions of “personalized” content delivery and adaptive learning.
-We are already seeing the ability to embed anywhere such as in your companies intranet, CRM (Salesforce) or LMS with such NLP technology to enable asked questions to have the results appearing within those applications.
+We’re seeing more and more vendors offering this as a service such as: Moveworks, Coveo, Lucidworks along with more well known players as Microsoft, Google and AWS.

 This is something we and many others are starting to do; track every interaction of every piece of content.
-Currently many learning and knowledge management vendors offer authoring tools which traditionally allow authors to build animated, video and text slide multimedia experiences which are tracked both in time spent on each page as well as whether the user passed the minimum credentials of the learning content by assessment.
-We now can see how all content can be tracked using standards like xAPI.
+Currently many learning and knowledge management vendors offer authoring tools which traditionally allow authors to build animated video and text slide multimedia experiences which are tracked both in time spent on each page as well as whether the user passed the minimum credentials of the learning content by assessment.
+We now can see how all content can be tracked using standards like xAPI and recently CMI5.
 So not just tracking the first viewing or time spent to “pass” the content but every time its viewed or experienced.
 This provides exponentially more data surrounding all of our content and further drives curation and search capabilities.
-Search behavior by who, when and how a question was asked will be as important as assessments have been to training programs; we’ll use search behavior to better understand the state and capacity of the employee and in relation to others like them.
+As search behavior is added by who, when and how a question was asked will be as important as assessments have been to training programs; we’ll use search behavior to better understand the state and capacity of the employee and in relation to others like them.